 Construction Site Managers will also learn the importance of carrying out risk assessments, putting control measures in place, and adhering to health and safety regulations in order to create a culture of safety awareness.

 The SMSTS course is a 5-day classroom-based learning experience that is valid for 5 years.
 This can be renewed with a short 2-day refresher.

 NVQ Level 6 in Construction Site Management

-The NVQ Level 6 in Construction Site Management is one of the highest levels available and is equivalent to a bachelors degree.
-Taking around 6-months to complete, this course is an in-depth assessment of your competency at construction site management.
+Taking anywhere between 4 weeks to 12 months to complete (depending on the applicant’s availability, motivation, and desire to fast track the course), this course is an in-depth assessment of your competency at construction site management.
 This is one of the ultimate NVQs in the construction industry with very few above it.

 Not only does this NVQ in construction site management prove you are a competent site manager, you are then able to apply for your Black CSCS managers card which can be used to access construction sites and work as a manager.

 Getting a job as a construction site manager may seem daunting, but with the right skills, experience, and qualifications (which we can equip you with), you’ll be there in no time.
 There are a few routes that you can take to become a construction site manager, the first route is the apprenticeship route.